This article is for Owners/Instructors. Click here for the student article.

-How to set up a Stimulus assignment
+How to set up a Stimulus activity

 From the Library panel that opens, select the Collection your video resides in, or click the +Media button at the bottom to add a new video.